tyngw/markdown-table-editor/README.md

 - **Cell Navigation**: Use arrow keys, Tab, and Enter to navigate between cells
 - **Table Manipulation**: Add/delete rows and columns with intuitive context menus
 - **Context Menu Operations**: Right-click on row/column headers for precise insertion and deletion
+- **Clean Interface**: Simplified toolbar with status messages at the bottom for focused editing
+- **Enhanced Editing**: Improved cell editing with better focus management and input handling
 - **Sorting**: Click column headers to sort table data
 - **Drag & Drop**: Reorder rows and columns by dragging
 - **Auto-save**: Changes are automatically saved back to your Markdown file
 - **Multiple Tables Support**: Handle multiple tables in a single document with table selection
 - **Mixed Content Support**: Safely edit tables in documents with mixed content (code blocks, lists, etc.)
-- **Robust Error Handling**: Comprehensive error handling with automatic backup creation
+- **Robust Error Handling**: Comprehensive error handling with status messages at the bottom
 - **Table Index Tracking**: Accurately track and update specific tables in multi-table documents

 ## Usage